-Note: At this moment, the Asia-Pacific region is the only region that has an existing transparent and democratic process to elect a regional WMG representative for the regional SDG policy process (UNESCAP).
-Therefore only the Asia-Pacific region is invited to nominate one commonly agreed WMG OP, to avoid the doubling of the election processes.
-(See separate note on nomination and selection process.)
+Note: At this moment, the Asia-Pacific region and Europe and Central Asia are the only two regions that have an existing open and broad process to elect a regional WMG representative for the regional SDG policy process (UNESCAP and UNECE).
+Therefore only the Asia-Pacific region and the Europe and Central Asia region are invited to nominate one commonly agreed WMG OP, to avoid the doubling of the election processes.
 All other regions will be part of the election process.

-End/
+Ena/ Annex 1

-Annex 1 FAQ & Other concerns on OPs work
+FAQ & Other concerns on OPs work